OIDC login for trip2g — implementation plan

 - Account policy is a per-provider setting (Step 8 option B, made configurable):

 oidc_credentials.auto_provision+allowed_email_domain+required_group.
 Off → unknown email rejected (user_not_found, mirrors Google).
 On → user auto-created on first login.
-Theallowed_email_domain/required_groupgates apply to every login (existing + new);email_verifiedis enforced only when provisioning a new account. - Userinfo-only (Step 8 / §7 Q1): the callback reads identity from
+Email verification plus theallowed_email_domain/required_groupgates apply to every login (existing + new). - id_token verified + userinfo identity (Step 8 / §7 Q1): the callback verifies the

 ValidateOIDCCredentialsis a discovery-reachability probe only (does not verify client_id/secret).